ankitrev/Parking-Lot/README.md

 ## Dependencies

-Install python.
+Need to Install python.
 The code is compatible with both Python2 and Python3.
 Visit the link https://www.python.org/downloads/ to install Python.

 ## Description